 Students must report all injuries to the respective coach immediately so that proper treatment may be given.
 Do not leave a practice or a meet without notifying the coach.

-Students are encouraged to consult the Newport High School certified athletic trainer, who is on duty after school and at home competitions.
+Students are encouraged to consult the Roosevelt High School certified athletic trainer, who is on duty after school and at home competitions.
 At away games, players are encouraged to request assistance from the host school’s trainer until the team arrives home.
 By doing so, the necessary paperwork can record any injuries and the proper care can be administered.

 In order to return from an injury a doctor’s note is required to resume participation.